FSXAC/FSXAC.github.io/docs/ELEC341/matlab.md

 ## Transfer Functions

-Suppose we have a transfer function $G(s)$ we want to use in MATLAB.
+Suppose we have a transfer function $$G(s)$$ we want to use in MATLAB.
 The transfer function is given as follows.

 $$
 G(s)=\frac{s}{s^2+3s+2}
 $$

 To create the transfer function, we use these commands:

 ```matlab